| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 Function call and model fixed, random, and residual formulae.

-of class ‘difftime’ containing
+A numeric of class ‘difftime’ containing

 the length of time to run the model.
 See how this is handled in

-indicating if the model was transformed
+A logical indicating if the model was transformed

-to the variance ratio, or lambda
+to the variance ratio, or lambda scale.

-listing summary output for the
+A named vector listing summary output for the

 model residuals.